 Keep reading to find out how your cards can help you do more than just pay quickly and easily.

-12 benefits of using credit cards
+The advantages of using credit cards include:

 - You may get rewards and perks